Ilocano Cuisine | The Crispy, Hearty & Naughty

 Only in Vigan

 Pasotes or epazote is an herb originating from southern Mexico.
 It probably came to the Philippines via the Galleon Trade, which Vigan was once an important link in the 16th century.
-Interestingly, this age-old dish has not traveled outside of Vigan because it isn’t widely present in other nearby towns or popular in Ilocano cuisine.
+Interestingly, this age-old dish has not traveled outside of Vigan.

 Ilocos & the World

-Take Saramsam Ylocano by Sammy Blas, Herencia Cafe & La Preciosa that blend the flavors of the amianan (north) region with western food & dishing out pinakbet pizza, shrimp paste pasta & dinardaraan empanada among others.
+Take Saramsam Ylocano by Sammy Blas, Herencia Cafe & La Preciosa, blending the flavours of the amianan (north) region with western food & dishing out pinakbet pizza, shrimp paste pasta & dinardaraan empanada among others.

 Do you know of best spots to sample Ilocano food?